 Although random forests are commonly used for regression, our understanding of the prediction error associated with random forest predictions of individual responses is relatively limited.
 We introduce a novel measure of this error and evaluate its properties, comparing it with the out-of-bag mean of squared residuals estimator that, to our knowledge, is the only measure of random forest prediction error that has been introduced in the literature thus far.
 We show that our proposed estimator provides an individualized estimate of the error associated with a particular random forest prediction, while the out-of-bag mean of squared residuals estimator provides a more general estimate of the random forest's prediction error as a whole.
 Through simulations on benchmark and simulated datasets, we also demonstrate that both estimators of prediction error may form the bases for valid random forest prediction intervals.
 Empirically, these prediction intervals performed as well as quantile regression forest prediction intervals.

-John Sangyeob Kim ’17, Mathematical Model of Antimicrobial Resistance (AMR): Stability Analysis and Empirical Data Application
+John Sangyeob Kim ’17, Mathematical Model of Antimicrobial Resistance (AMR): Stability Analysis and Empirical Data Application with A. Rumbos

 I regard mathematics as a crucial component of health research.
 Mathematical modeling allows modelers to devise a framework of hypotheses to describe complex interactions among variables and different aspects of the real world.
 Modelers then explore the dynamics of the framework to see if the model adequately explains phenomena of interest.
 If the interpretations are not sufficient, then the original assumptions are further loosened or tweaked to better reflect the reality.

 David Morgens ’14, Stochastic Analysis of a Mammalian Circadian Clock Model: Small Protein Number Effects with B. Shtylla